Managing Risks from Invasive Species

 - Release or escape of classroom and laboratory animals

 - Escape from aquaculture facilities, nurseries, or water gardens

 - Intentionally stocked as food or recreational sources

 - Release as biological control

 At a regional or country-level, policies and codes of practice should be in place to reduce the risk of introductions through the most common pathways of introduction.
 Coral reef managers can work with agencies involved in regulating vessel movements, controlling ports or high-risk activities to evaluate the likelihood and consequence of invasion in coral reef ecosystems, and propose additional controls on species or activities that represent high risk.
 In recognizing that ship movements are a major source of species invasions, there are a number of standards and best-practice approaches that can be used to reduce risks to coral reefs.
-For example, Marine Biofouling and Invasive Species: Guidelines for Prevention and Management includes best management practices for ensuring anti-fouling measures are applied to vessels, border control measures of risk assessment, in-water cleaning programs and facilities and disposal measures.
+For example, opens in a new windowMarine Biofouling and Invasive Species: Guidelines for Prevention and Managementopens PDF file includes best management practices for ensuring anti-fouling measures are applied to vessels, border control measures of risk assessment, in-water cleaning programs, facilities, and disposal measures.

 - What is the species of concern, and has it been authoritatively identified?

 - Where is it located and is it likely to spread?